yousiftouma/cygni-talent-deploy/readme.md

 ## Purpose

-The purpose is to gain knowledge of how continuous deployments work under the hood.
-We will focus on automating all of the tasks.
-Scripts should be idempotent, meaning we should be able to run them repetetively without changing the result and without errors.
+The purpose is to gain practical knowledge of how to set up services on linux servers from scratch.

 ## Agenda

 - Presentation CI/CD
-- Walk through step 00 - 12
+- Walk through step 00 - 04
-- Do step 00 - 12
+- Do step 04 - 12

-- TODO: Script för att rätta allas servrar
+- TODO(emil): Script för att rätta allas servrar
   - Rätt portar öppna
   - Inte ssh:a in som root